w3f/polkadot-wiki/docs/kusama-claims.md

 ### Using Polkawallet

 1. Install [Polkawallet](https://polkawallet.io).
-Click `Download` and select the link corresponding to the platform you are using.
+Click "Download" and select the link corresponding to the platform you are using.
 On Android you may need to allow installing apps from external sources.
-On iOS, you may need to "trust" Polkawallet in the `General > Profiles & Device Management > Enterprise App` section before running the app.
+On iOS, you may need to "trust" Polkawallet in the "General > Profiles & Device Management > Enterprise App" section before running the app.

 2. Once the app is open, copy the seed phrase and store it in a safe place.
 Don't share the seed phrase with anyone, you can use it to access your account if you forget your password or